-LED AND SPATIAL DEVELOPMENT 30% Development Priorities Strategic Objectives Agriculture & Farming To grow and strengthen the agricultural sector to o Forestry contribute 10% in the local economy by 2024 o Tourism Development \circ $$ To promote sustainable use of marine resources for the SMME Support benefit of the local community and meaningful o Business, Trade & Manufacturing contribution in the local economy \circ $$ To promote enterprise development and contribute 3% to the local economy by 2024 INSTITUTIONAL TRAN ISFORMATION AND DEVELOPMENT 10% Development Priorities Strategic Objectives o Organizational Administration & Development • To ensure a competent workforce to achieve organizational (Organogram + EEP) objectives; HR development \circ $$ To contribute towards the improvement of skills and Training and capacity building education levels in WMMLM o ICT infrastructure To create a safe and healthy working environment; \circ $$ To ensure compliance with relevant legislation and to promote high standards of professionalism, and efficient use of resources as well as accountability; \circ To provide a secure ICT infrastructure which delivers appropriate levels of data confidentiality, integrity and availability.
-FINAN CIAL VIABILITY: 15% Development Priorities Strategic Objectives Revenue Management • To improve financial management and financial viability Budget & Expenditure Management linked to the Local Government financial bench-mark Financial reporting standard Supply Chain Management To improve the revenue collection rate Asset and Stores Management To have a complete asset management unit Financial policies and management To maintain a GRAP Compliant asset register To compile credible Annual Financial Statements GOOD GOVENANCE AND PUBLIC PARTICIPATION:10% Development Priorities Strategic Objectives IDP & Performance Management • To promote participation and effective communication with o Internal audit communities and stakeholders; Communication & IGR \circ To promote efficiency and compliance within the Public participation and ward planning municipality; Special Programmes \circ $$ To promote equity and inclusiveness of vulnerable focus Customer care relations groups such as youth, women, people with HIV& AIDS, Legal Services PWD, Children and LGBTQI+ Community

-0 By-laws and policies 0 To maintain a clean audit 0 Council support 0 To address all matters as per the audit action plan; and \circ To mitigate risk to an acceptable level based on the model adopted.
+LED AND SPATIAL DEVELOPMENT 30% Development Priorities Strategic Objectives Agriculture & Farming To grow and strengthen the agricultural sector to o Forestry contribute 10% in the local economy by 2025 o Tourism Development o To promote sustainable use of marine resources for the o SMME Support benefit of the local community and meaningful Business, Trade & Manufacturing contribution in the local economy o To promote enterprise development and contribute 3% to the local economy by 2025 INSTITUTIONAL TRA NSFORMATION AND DEVELOPMENT 10% Development Priorities Strategic Objectives o Organizational Administration & Development o To ensure a competent workforce to achieve organizational (Organogram + EEP) objectives; HR development o To contribute towards the improvement of skills and Training and capacity building education levels in WMMLM o ICT infrastructure o To create a safe and healthy working environment; o To ensure compliance with relevant legislation and to promote high standards of professionalism, and efficient use of resources as well as accountability; o To provide a secure ICT infrastructure which delivers appropriate levels of data confidentiality, integrity and availability.
+FINAN NCIAL VIABILITY: 15% Development Priorities Strategic Objectives Revenue Management o To improve financial management and financial viability Budget & Expenditure Management linked to the Local Government financial bench-mark Financial reporting standard Supply Chain Management o To improve the revenue collection rate Asset and Stores Management To have a complete asset management unit Financial policies and management o To maintain a GRAP Compliant asset register o To compile credible Annual Financial Statements GOOD GOVENANCE AND PUBLIC PARTICIPATION:10% Development Priorities Strategic Objectives o IDP & Performance Management o To promote participation and effective communication with o Internal audit communities and stakeholders; o Communication & IGR o To promote efficiency and compliance within the Public participation and ward planning municipality; Special Programmes o To promote equity and inclusiveness of vulnerable focus Customer care relations groups such as youth, women, people with HIV& AIDS, o Legal Services PWD, Children and LGBTQI+ Community o By-laws and policies o To maintain a clean audit o Council support To address all matters as per the audit action plan; and o To mitigate risk to an acceptable level based on the risk model adopted.